unboundedsystems/adapt/docs/api/core/core.adaptelement.displayname.md

 ## AdaptElement.displayName property

 The name that a component author (optionally) associated with the component using the `displayName` static property.
-If not set on a component, defaults to `componentName`<!-- -->.
+If not set on a component, defaults to [AdaptElement.componentName](./core.adaptelement.componentname.md)<!-- -->.

 <b>Signature:</b>